MapSurferNET/MapSurfer.NET-Docs/faq.md

 >%!INFO!% <strong id="WhereCodeSamples">I want to develop an application using MapSurfer.NET, where can I find code samples?</strong>

-An official collection of code samples is available on [GitHub]. (https://github.com/MapSurferNET/MapSurfer.NET-CodeSamples)
+An official collection of code samples is available on [GitHub](https://github.com/MapSurferNET/MapSurfer.NET-CodeSamples).